Inexact cuts in SDDP applied to multistage stochastic nondifferentiable problems: Inexact cuts for value functions with saddle point representation of the objective

 Since $Y$ and $\mathcal{W}$ are convex, compact and nonempty, this saddle point problem can be equivalently written as the convex problem

 where concave function $\theta_x$ is given by

 where

 Once again, the linearity in $x$ of this new Lagrangian function $L_x(y,w)$ will allow us to derive inexact cuts.
-However, contrary to the previous section, this linearity was achieved using a Fenchel-type representation of $f$.
-The following proposition provides inexact cuts for $\mathcal{Q}$ given by \eqref{fenchelpb1} with $f$ of the form \eqref{fenchel2}. \begin{proposition} Consider problem \eqref{fenchelpb1} with $f$ having a Fenchel-type representation of form \eqref{fenchel2}.
+However, contrary to the previous section, this linearity was achieved using a saddle point representation of $f$.
+The following proposition provides inexact cuts for $\mathcal{Q}$ given by \eqref{fenchelpb1} with $f$ of the form \eqref{fenchel2}. \begin{proposition} Consider problem \eqref{fenchelpb1} with $f$ having a saddle point representation of form \eqref{fenchel2}.
 Assume that $Y$ and $\mathcal{W}$ are compact, convex, and nonempty.
 Let $\hat w \in \mathcal{W}$ be an $\varepsilon$-optimal solution of problem \eqref{conv1} written with $x=\bar x$ and let $\hat y \in Y$ be a $\tau$-optimal solution of problem \eqref{conv2} written with $x=\bar x, w = \hat w$.
 Then the affine function

 is a $(\varepsilon + \tau)$-inexact cut for $\mathcal{Q}$ at $\bar x$. \end{proposition} \begin{proof} Let $(\bar y , \bar w)$ be an optimal solution of saddle point problem \eqref{spp} with $x=\bar x$.
 By definition of $\hat w$ and $\hat y$, we have